mateusap1/plutus-reference/README.md

     deriving anyclass (Serialise, ToJSON, FromJSON)
 ```

-Stores the transaction a transaction output together with the transaction it self, as it may be helpfull to not only know where a transaction output came from, but also explore it's paramaters.
+Stores a transaction output together with the transaction it self, as it may be helpfull to not only know where a transaction output came from, but also explore it's paramaters.

 ### TxIn